NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/16-agent-fundamentals.md

 ### Task 3: Test your agent

-Now that you've created an agent, you can test it in the Azure AI Foundry portal playground.
+Now that you've created an agent, you can test it in the Microsoft Foundry portal playground.

 1. At the top of the **Setup** pane for your agent, select **Try in playground**.